novinc/bifrost/crates/README.md

 Rust code for interfacing with Zigbee2MQTT.
 Serializing and deserializing support for z2m messages.

+## `ha`: Home Assistant interface

+Rust code for interfacing with Home Assistant.
+Serializing and deserializing support for messages.

 ## `svc`: Service management

 Crate to manage, control and communicate with running "services".